 Low blood sugar: Glucagon

 In severe cases of low blood sugar, when the 15:15 approach is insufficient, people may need glucagon.
 Glucagon is a hormone that the pancreas produces to release stored glucose.
-A person can speak with their doctor to check whether they require prescription glucagon.
+A person can speak with a doctor to check whether they require prescription glucagon.

-High blood sugar: Diet and exercise advice
+High blood sugar: Diet and exercise

 High blood sugar: Hydration